YAMEROOOO/plover-german-syllatype/README.md

 | d | `-T*` |

-> These can of course be written on both sides, for the sake of simplicity this will only cover the left side if it is different from the right side
+> These can of course be written on both sides, for the sake of simplicity this will only cover the left side if it is different from the right side.

 The only letter which does not have a counterpart here is the `R` key.
 The reason behind this and the further uses of this key (as well as it’s hidden counterpart) will be explained later on.